theeagle-code/is-awesome/README.md

 # Welcome to the Eagle code is awesome repository!
 The Eagle code is awesome helps you find some solution(s) which are likely not to be found on the internet.
+And if they do?
+Well you still came to this place and hopefully it will help you finding the right solution!

 What is this repository about:
 - ARM